vmihalko/ksh/src/cmd/INIT/README-mamake.md

 * `notrace`: Disables echoing (xtrace) of shell action commands.
   This does not disable the trace header for the containing rule (see *Shell actions* below).
 * `virtual`: Marks a rule that is not associated with any file.
-  The associated shell action is executed every time the rule is processed.
+  Its associated shell action (if any) is executed every time the rule is processed.
-  It will not run in parallel with other jobs even if the `-j` option was given.
+  It will not run in parallel with subsequent shell actions even if the `-j` option was given.
   By convention, a virtual rule with target `install` performs pre-installation.

 > *Obsolete:*